soup8732/ytconverter/PLAYLIST_README.md

-# 🎵 Mehndi Playlist Converter
+# 🎵 Music Playlist Converter

 **Easy-to-use tool for creating custom trimmed song playlists from YouTube**

-Perfect for wedding events, parties, and celebrations where you need specific portions of songs downloaded and ready to play in order!
+Perfect for events, parties, performances, and any occasion where you need specific portions of songs downloaded and ready to play in order!

 ## ✨ Features